Coastal planning in Victoria

-The Strategy assists in the development and implementation of other locally and regionally specific strategies and plans such as Coastal Management Plans and Coastal Action Plans.
+The Strategy assists in the development and implementation of other locally and regionally specific strategies and plans including Regional Coastal Plans: Central, Gippsland and Western; and Coastal Management Plans.
 It is referenced in the State Planning Policy Framework of all Victorian planning schemes.

 There is also Ministerial Direction No. 13 and the General Practice Note, Managing coastal hazards and the coastal impacts of possible sea level rise assists planning and responsible authorities.

 - Direction No. 13: Managing coastal hazards and the coastal impacts of climate change (PDF, 21.7 KB, 2 pp.)